datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 *** =instructions
 - Import `pandas` as `pd`
 - Melt df2!
 We want to maintain the `year` column and melt all the rest.
+- Click "Submit" to print out the new dataframe

 *** =hint
 - `id_vars` should be `['year']`